Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Experiments

 The FGVC-Aircraft dataset \cite{MKR+13} comprises 10,000 images of 100 types of aircraft whose visual characteristics may differ only slightly between classes.
-It poses a simpler detection problem, as the target objects are large and centered.
-And, since ``airplane'' is a FSOD-800 source class, we expect WSOD models to perform well on this task.
-We show our joint probability formulation achieves this outcome, while the objectness regularization technique utilized in previous work~\cite{ZWP+20} limits detection performance.
-In particular, previous models overfit to distinctive classification features which are highly localized in fine-grained datasets, a weakness observed by~\cite{TWB+17} and whose remedy has been the subject of several WSOD studies~\cite{TWB+17,ZLF+19,HZB+20}.
-These solutions typically involve multiple rounds of box refinement via self-training.
+It poses a fairly simple detection problem, as the target objects are large and centered.
+Additionally, since ``airplane'' is one of the FSOD-800 source classes, one would expect WSOD models to perform well on this task.
+We show that our joint probability formulation achieves this outcome, while the objectness regularization technique utilized in previous work~\cite{ZWP+20} limits detection performance.
+In particular, previous models overfit to distinctive classification features -- here, the nose or tail of the aircraft -- a weakness observed by~\cite{TWB+17} and whose remedy has been the subject of several WSOD studies~\cite{TWB+17,ZLF+19,HZB+20}.
+These solutions typically involve multiple iterative rounds of box refinement via self-training.
 In contrast, our method leverages the objectness knowledge from the pretrained model to identify the correct proposal without any extra computation.

-In Figure \ref{fig:fgvc_img}, we visualize how our joint probability estimation technique properly bounds the entire aircraft, while objectness regularization~\cite{ZWP+20} overfits to distinctive features.
-In Table \ref{tab:fgvc}, we display the mAP, AP50, and mAR of each model on the FGVC-Aircraft test set and demonstrate that our model achieves near-supervised level performance.
+In Figure \ref{fig:fgvc_img}, we visualize the advantage of our WS-DETR method and how it properly selects the bounding box covering the entire aircraft, while the objectness regularization technique overfits to distinctive features.
+In Table \ref{tab:fgvc}, we display the precision and recall of each model on the FGVC-Aircraft test set and demonstrate that our model achieves near-supervised level performance.